madeso/json/README.md

 ## How to use

-1. Add jsonh to your project, either as a git submodule, as a source or as a release.
+1. Add jsonh to your project, either as a git submodule or the released source.

 ```sh
 git submodule add https://github.com/madeso/json.git